 - Back pain is a top cause of missed workdays.

 - Lower back pain is one of the top reasons people visit their doctors.
 (Doctors only see skin problems and joint disorders related to osteoarthritis more frequently).

 Common Back Pain Treatments

-Epidural Injections for Back Pain
+Shots for Back Pain

 What is an Epidural Injection?

-An epidural steroid injection (ESI) – more commonly known as a back pain injection – is a technique that provides relief from lower back (and arm or leg) pain by reducing inflammation around the spine.
+An Epidural steroid injection (ESI) – more commonly known as a back pain injection – is a technique that provides relief from lower back (and arm or leg) pain by reducing inflammation around the spine.